-The typical asking rate per listing is in the $30's per square foot per year.
-The Bayview submarket is going through a an increase in rates.
+Most listings are in the $40's per square foot per year.
+The Bayview submarket is experiencing a a boost in rates.
 In the last 3 months, the median rate rose $2 per sqft per year.
-That's a 4% increase in rent.
+That's a 4% rise in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Bayview region has greater rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the Metropolitan Los Angeles market, the Bayview submarket has more expensive rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 5 listings have come on the market, which means spaces most likley are leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About 20% of the listings in the Bayview are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 5 listings have come on the market, which means leases most likley are leasing quickly.
+You'll want to be prepared to make an offer immediately.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 2,770 sqft, there are still 0 office spaces below 2,000 sqft.
-Most buildings in this region are approximately 2 stories.
-Most buildings in this area were built in 1990 and are Class B.
+The standard measurement for office space in this area is around 2,240 sqft.
+Most buildings in this market are around 2 floors.
+Most buildings in this region were built in 1990 and are Class B.

-A large portion of this area is residential, but there's plenty of office_space.
+A large portion of this market is residential, but there's plenty of office_space.
 Real estate is the dominant industry in this region.
-Most of the folk of Bayview work from home.
+Most of the residents of Bayview work from home.
 Commuting close to 30 minutes a day is the norm for those who opt to reside in this part of town.